jcosborn/qex/src/experimental/graph/DESIGN.md

 mutually adjoint under the pairing, so an observable such as the adjoint plaquette sum_x |tr P_x|^2 is `norm2(trace(P))` with derivatives to any order.

+`gauge/matrix`, also exported by the gauge facade, adds real matrix arithmetic, transpose, solve, inverse, logdet, contractions, scalar functions and real/complex conversions.
+The real pairing is the unnormalized sum_x tr(H^T dA); local scalar weights use `scale`, and `sum` reduces a real scalar field over physical sites.
+The SU(3) bridges expose the real 8x8 adjoint and projection-derivative matrices and their real adjoints.
+These backward expressions remain in the same operator set and can be differentiated further.

+`solve` and `inverse` use unpivoted LU and require nonzero leading pivots at every site. `logDet` also requires a positive determinant; individual LU pivots may be negative.
+Real division requires a nonzero denominator, while `ln` and derivatives of `sqrt` require positive inputs.
+Derivatives of `arg` exclude zero and the principal branch cut.

 `lineProducts` evaluates QEX's Wilson-line plan (`gaugeUtils.plan`, the segment tree behind `gaugeProd`) over graph nodes, memoized by path key, so shared sub-products and their derivatives are computed once.
 Each step